-Meet the artist behind some insanely cool art around Hamilton, including the new StreetSpark RoBros Mural.
+Meet the artist behind some incredibly cool art around Hamilton, including the new StreetSpark RoBros Mural.

 As a a painter, illustrator and digital artist, Logan Walden aims to create a sense of wonder and spiritual connectivity in all of his work.
 Logan moved to Hamilton, Ohio a little over a year ago and since then, he has been a lead artist on some really cool projects in the area.
 Most recently, his RoBros Mural design was completed with the StreetSpark program, and he helped to lead The Strauss Market Murals Project.
 In just one year, Logan has already made a big impact on Hamilton's thriving art scene.